 The Number 1 song in America was "Hey There" by Rosemary Clooney.
 Bill Haley & the Comets had already had the 1st rock-and-roll hit with "Shake, Rattle and Roll," and rhythm-and-blues hits had already been made by Antoine "Fats" Domino and Ray Charles.
 But the world had yet to meet Chuck Berry, "Little" Richard Penniman, James Brown, Charles "Buddy" Holly, Jerry Lee Lewis, Roy Orbison, Johnny Cash, and Don and Phil Everly.
 Bob Dylan was in junior high school.
 The Beatles were in the British equivalent.
 Michael Jackson wasn't born yet.
 Neither was Kris Jenner.
 Robert Kardashian Sr. was 10 years old.

+The tallest building in the world was the Empire State Building.
 Computers could still take up an entire wall of a city building's floor.
 Steve Jobs, Bill Gates and Tim Berners-Lee would all be born the next year.

-In that autumn of 1954, Albert Einstein was still alive.
+In that Autumn of 1954, Albert Einstein was still alive.
 The U.S. launched the first nuclear-powered submarine, the U.S.S.
 Nautilus.
 The Vietminh officially took control of North Vietnam, after both it and South Vietnam had been, uh, "liberated" from France the preceding May.
 The Miss America pageant was first broadcast on television.
 Texas Instruments introduced the first transistor radio, and children who loved baseball but weren't allowed to watch night games on TV rejoiced, as they could now hide their windows to the game under their pillows.
 The immigration terminal at Ellis Island closed.
 West Germany was admitted to NATO, and the Algerian War of Independence began.
 The first Hyatt hotel opened in Los Angeles, and the first Burger King opened in Miami.

-In the autumn of 1954, Henri Matisse, Lionel Barrymore, and Enrico Fermi died.
+In the Autumn of 1954, Henri Matisse, Lionel Barrymore, and Enrico Fermi died.
 David Lee Roth, Stevie Ray Vaughan, and future Star Trek: Enterprise Captain Scott Bakula were born.

 October 2, 1954.
 The Giants would not win the World Series again for 56 years and 1 month.